GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index.md

 ### Clone the GitHub repository

-Clone the GitHub repository [cx-as-code-cicd-gitactions-blueprint](https://github.com/GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint "Opens the GitHub repository") to your local machine.
-The `email-aws-comprehend-blueprint/blueprint` folder includes solution-specific scripts and files in these subfolders:
+Clone the GitHub repository [deploy-chatbot-with-lambda-blueprint](https://github.com/GenesysCloudBlueprints/deploy-chatbot-with-lambda-blueprint "Opens the GitHub repository") to your local machine.
+The `deploy-chatbot-with-lambda-blueprint/blueprint` folder includes solution-specific scripts and files in these subfolders:
-* `aws-comprehend`
-* `aws-classifier-lambda`
-* `genesys-cloud-architect-flow`
-* `genesys-cloud-cx-as-code`
+* `lambda-orderstatus` - Source code for the example lambda used in this application.
+* `terraform` - All Terraform files and Architect flows to deploy the application.

 ### Setup your AWS and Genesys Cloud Credentials